-Most states have many electric utilities, many small, some big, and with these large numbers of companies it can be
+Most states have multiple electric utilities, many small, some big.
+With these large numbers of companies, it can be

 hard to get a true overall status of the power grid in a particular area.
 This project collects information from over

-400 Utilities into one place, with more being added all the time.
-Making this site the most complete source of power
+800 Utilities into one place, with more being added all the time: Making this site the most complete source of power

 outage information currently available.

-Most Utilities put very little resources behind their publicly facing OMSs (Outage Management Systems), they are more focused on getting their customers reconnected, as they should be.
-However this means that during big events where lots of people want to know the status of the power in a particular area, the Utility’s OMS will tend to be overwhelmed if not completely unresponsive.
-Meanwhile PowerOutage.us has stood up to huge amounts of traffic without faltering.
+Most utilities put few resources behind their publicly facing OMSs (Outage Management Systems).
+They are focused on getting their customers reconnected, as they should be.
+However, this means that during big outage events where many people want to know the status of the power in a particular area, the utility’s OMS will can be overwhelmed if not completely unresponsive.
+Meanwhile PowerOutage.us has stands to heavy web traffic without faltering.
 Allowing people directly affected by an outage event and onlookers to stay informed and up to date.
-Making this site one of the most reliable sources of power outage information available.
+PowerOutage.us is one of the most reliable sources of power outage information available.

-In addition, no utility releases detailed historical power outage information, so we store all of the information we collect.
-Making this project the only source of detailed historical power outage information.
-While this data is not available on the site, you can contact us for more information.
+In addition, no utility releases detailed historical power outage information, so we store all the information we collect; Making this project the only source of detailed historical power outage information.
+While this historical data is not available dirrectly on the site, you can contact us for more information.

 Outage data will only be as accurate as the Utility reports it.
-I try to detect and handle if a utility site breaks
+We detect and adapt when a utility site breaks

 and/or reports inaccurate data but in some cases it is essentially impossible to discern the difference.
 During major

-events, I will be monitoring the status of many parts of PowerOutage.us including the data imports and will address
+events, We will be activly monitoring the status of many parts of PowerOutage.us including the data imports and will address

 any unhandled issues ASAP.

-Also, keep in mind I am working on this Project in my spare time so updates and changes will come slowly.
-If you have any questions, or see any issues on the site, please do reach out to me!
+If you have any questions, or see any issues on the site, please reach out to us!